 What is the legal definition of domestic abuse in Minnesota?

-- Terrorist threats, such as threats to commit a crime of violence, bomb threats or brandishing (showing) a firearm;
+- terrorist threats, such as threats to commit a crime of violence, bomb threats, or showing (brandishing) a firearm;

-- Criminal sexual conduct committed against a family or household member by another family or household member (such as forced intercourse or forced sexual contact; or intercourse or any other form of sexual contact with a minor); or
+- criminal sexual conduct, such as forced intercourse or forced sexual contact or intercourse or any other form of sexual contact with a minor; or

 - interference with an emergency call, which includes preventing someone from calling 911 or other emergency phone numbers or interrupting/ending an emergency call.1

 1 Minn.
 Stat. § 518B.01(2)(a)